dneuman/Weather/README.md

 **Update**: (4Aug18) After a post-New Year's hiatus, back working on this.
 A few notable changes:
 * All charts accept a default dictionary for the smoothing routines;
 * A histogram chart was added that shows temperature and precipitation distributions over each decade; and
 * A Texture module was added so that charts can have textures and shadows to improve appearance.
+This module will probably be moved to its own repository once I've generalized the features.
+Tiling from image files is probably the main feature to add.

 **Update**: (25Oct17) Much work completed.
 DataFrames subclassed to WxDF (probably won't subclass Series, since I'm usually doing all work on the original dataframe).
 This was a challenge since I wasn't creating a blank object on creation and I couldn't find examples that helped.
 Started a cities.csv table to simplify using with multiple cities.
 Moved annotation code to a separate Annotate module.
 Added a chart that shows historical stats for a particular month.